edcarp/python-novice-esces/index.md

 4. Find which months have the smallest and largest waves
 5. Plot the result to discuss and share with colleagues

-![3-step flowchart shows inflammation data records for patients moving to the Analysis step where a heat map of provided data is generated moving to the Conclusion step that asks the question, How does the medication affect patients?]( fig/lesson-overview.svg "Lesson Overview")
+![3-step flowchart shows a photo of the sea moving to the Analysis step where a heat map of provided data is generated moving to the Conclusion step that asks the question, What can we conclude from the data?]( fig/intro.png "Lesson Overview")

 ### Data Format